 The CEO may take such action as the CEO considers appropriate generally to protect and promote the welfare, safety and health of animals.

-[Section 89 amended by No. 28 of 2006 s.
+[Section 89 amended: No. 28 of 2006 s.
 354.]

 90. Delegation

 (1) The Minister may delegate to the CEO any of the Minister’s functions under this Act other than this power of delegation.